-The Mobility Demonstration began in 2014 and allows households in public housing to move to PBV single-family, duplex, or multifamily units in low-poverty neighborhoods.
+The Mobility Demonstration began in 2014 and allows households in public housing to move to PBV singlefamily, duplex, or multifamily units in low-poverty neighborhoods.
 The purpose of this study is to determine if a move out of public housing to a low-poverty neighborhood improves outcomes for households with children.
 RHA has partnered with Dr. Rebecca J. Walter at the University of Washington to analyze the data and outcomes for the Mobility Demonstration Study.

 A within-subject design is used to compare household outcomes over time using administrative and American Community Survey (ACS) data (Table 1).
 Many of the households moved in public housing before the Mobility Demonstration Study was initiated and were enrolled in the study when they moved from public housing to a PBV unit.
 The household characteristics, household outcomes, and neighborhood characteristics assessed in this study are included in Table 1.
 The Wilcoxon Rank Sum Test was used instead of the Paired Samples T-Test since the data violates the assumption of normality, there are outliers in the data, and the sample size is small.
 The 2016 ACS 5-year Estimates were used for the neighborhood characteristics since most participants moved from public housing to a PBV unit in 2014.
 In 2022, a new survey was administered to capture additional household outcomes.
 The survey gathers information about physical and mental health, safety, finances and wealth accumulation, employment and education, child well-being, and neighborhood and housing preferences.
-Twenty households have participated in the survey to-date.
-Descriptive statistics are provided for the responses since this is the first year that the new survey was conducted.
+Twenty households have participated in the survey was conducted.